 Also, high performance is one thing, but what woman longs to wear the rugged technology of a wilderness parka or alpine tent on her head?
 We guessed zero.
 So, we set the bar that our fabric had to be as soft, light and luxurious as a silk scarf and as waterproof, breathable and exothermic (geek talk for "heat-releasing") as the premiere technical outerwear.
 "Pucci meets Patagonia," we called it.

-Nearly two years of research, design, and development, thousands of fabrics, countless trials and spectacular blunders later, the three pieces of the collection were put to the test by real women.
+Nearly two years of research, design, and development, hundreds of fabrics, countless trials and spectacular blunders later, the three pieces of the collection were put to the test by real women.
 It was thrilling to get their feedback.
 Even more than confirming that we delivered the benefits we'd hoped, it was the specific ways the products worked for women that made me so happy.
 Many I hadn't even thought of.
 The most gratifying surprise was how many women actually packed their Turbella when they travelled!
-So, in honor of these first fabulous women (and the planet), we package each Turbella in a TSA-approved (and PVC-free) travel case.
+In honor of these first fabulous women (and the planet), we package each Turbella in a PVC-free travel case.
 I can only imagine the adventures.

 It's my sincerest hope that a Turbella makes your hair a joy to handle and taking a shower the luxurious treat you deserve.